• Skip to primary navigation

 Notes

-Note on Greek yogurt: When it comes to the liquid I use in muffins, I sometimes make adjustments based on what I have in the fridge at the moment.
+Note on Greek yogurt: When it comes to the liquid I use in baking, I sometimes make adjustments based on what I have in the fridge at the moment.
 You can absolutely use regular yogurt, buttermilk, sour cream, or kefir in place of the Greek yogurt, if that’s what you have on hand.

 Calories: 247kcal | Carbohydrates: 37g | Protein: 5g | Fat: 9g | Saturated Fat: 3g | Polyunsaturated Fat: 4g | Monounsaturated Fat: 1g | Trans Fat: 0.004g | Cholesterol: 31mg | Sodium: 132mg | Potassium: 178mg | Fiber: 2g | Sugar: 18g | Vitamin A: 59IU | Vitamin C: 2mg | Calcium: 72mg | Iron: 1mg